geminiplanetimager/gpi_pipeline/documentation/index.rst

 other members of the GPI Data Analysis Team.
 Please see the :ref:`development credits <sw-credits>` for a complete list of contributors, and the :ref:`release notes <release-notes>` for further details.

-**Acknowledging the GPI Pipeline in Publications:** Users of the GPI data pipeline should cite one of the following:
+**Acknowledging the GPI Pipeline in Publications:** Users of the GPI data pipeline should cite one of the following.
+Please also cite appropriate references for `GPI overall <http://adsabs.harvard.edu/abs/2014arXiv1403.7520M>`_, the `AO system <http://arxiv.org/abs/1407.2278>`_ and `IFS <http://arxiv.org/abs/1407.2314>`_, and other aspects of the instrument as relevant.
  * `Perrin et al. 2014, 'GPI Observational Calibrations I: Overview of the GPI data reduction pipeline', Proc.
 SPIE vol. 9147. <http://arxiv.org/abs/1407.2301>`_
  * `Maire et al. 2010, 'Data Reduction Pipeline for the Gemini Planet Imager', Proc.
 SPIE vol. 7735 <http://adsabs.harvard.edu/abs/2010SPIE.7735E.102M>`_

-Please also cite appropriate references for `GPI overall <http://adsabs.harvard.edu/abs/2014arXiv1403.7520M>`_, the `AO system <http://arxiv.org/abs/1407.2278>`_ and `IFS <http://arxiv.org/abs/1407.2314>`_, and other aspects of the instrument as relevant.

-**Getting Help**: The main channel for support of this software is the `Gemini Data Reduction Forum <http://drforum.gemini.edu>`_.
-Please post questions there and mark them with the tag `gpi`.
-Gemini staff and members of the GPI data analysis team monitor that forum to help support the Gemini community in using GPI.
-Contributions of improvements to the software or this documentation are very much welcomed.

 You may wish to see :ref:`what's new <release-notes>` in the latest version or jump to the :ref:`quick start tutorial <usage-quickstart>`.